ekirchman/dv-dl/README.md

 [demo.dataverse.org]
 API = MY_API_KEY_GOES_HERE
 ```
+Subheaders should be should be a real instance of dataverse, minus the UNC (http:// | https://).
+For instance, UNC's dataverse instance is `dataverse.unc.edu`.
 Multiple sub headers (instances) can be put in the config file.
 If not specified in a cli arg, the first instanace is selected

 ## Usage